The Current Best — and Possibly the Only — DAC You Will Ever Need

 The rear panel tells the most important part of the story.
 The SMSL D6S offers full XLR balanced outputs — three-pin connectors rather than the TRS balanced format the E50 II uses — along with its own digital input layout:

-In terms of measured performance, both products score exceptionally well and neither is meaningfully ahead of the other in any audible dimension.
-The decision comes down to features: the E50 II wins on the Topping Tune app, the ten-band PEQ, LDAC Bluetooth, and ADAT optical support.
-The D6S wins if you specifically need full XLR connectors for compatibility with professional or studio equipment that requires them.
-For most home listening setups, TRS balanced is perfectly adequate, and the E50 II’s feature set is considerably deeper.
+In measured performance, both products are strong enough that the decision comes down to features.
+The E50 II wins with hands down due to its features: the Topping Tune app, ten-band PEQ, LDAC Bluetooth, and ADAT optical support.
+The D6S wins if you specifically need full XLR connectors for compatibility with professional or studio equipment.
+For most home listening setups, TRS balanced is fine, and the E50 II’s feature set is deeper.

 Topping DX5 II